-Prepare herbs by placing them into a gallon bag, using a rolling pin to roll over the bag several times.
-You will immediately notice the wonderful aroma that releases itself; this makes the herbs extra fragrant for your brine.
+Prepare the herbs by placing them into a gallon bag.
+Use a rolling pin to roll over the bag several times.
+You will immediately notice the wonderful aroma that releases itself; this makes the herbs extra flavorful for your brine.

-To make the brine, place all ingredients (including the rolled herbs) except the turkey and the ice into a large stock pot and bring to a boil; whisk until the sugar and salt are completely dissolved, then remove pot from the heat to let brine fully cool.
+To make the brine, place all ingredients except the ice into a large stock pot and bring to a boil; whisk until the sugar and salt are completely dissolved.
+Remove the pot from the heat and let the brine fully cool.

 Course: Main Course

 Keyword: easy poultry and meat brine, turkey brine